 - Graduate School Resources

 One of the most important things you can do to support your family member during college is to talk with them about their career planning process.
 Support them in listening to their thoughts and ideas.
 College is a time for exploration, don't worry if your student has new ideas daily!
 This is a part of the exploration process.
 The best support is to be an active listener, keeping an open mind and giving suggestions on how they can find more information or resources.
 Our Family Member Checklist will help you throughout the career planning process and will help you be a positive supporter of your family member's future.

 It is also important that you educate yourself on the changing nature of the workforce.
 Check out our Resources of Parents and Family Members section to find useful articles and books on how you can serve as a resource and supporter to your family member.

-Liberal arts graduates are attractive to employers because they have developed the skills necessary to adapt in an ever-changing workforce.
+Liberal arts graduates are attractive to employers because they possess the skills necessary to adapt in an ever-changing workforce.
 Employers look for graduates with the right skills rather than the right major.
 Having your son/daughter know what transferable skills they possess is the key to success.
-There are also steps your child can take to make them more marketable: having a minor, elective courses, work experience, internships, volunteer positions and extracurricular involvement.
-A liberal arts education is education for life--it focuses on questions important to the human condition, demands clear thinking and communicating and calls forth new knowledge for the betterment of humankind.
+There are also steps your child can take to make them more marketable: having a minor, elective courses, work experience, internships, volunteer positions, and extracurricular involvement.
+A liberal arts education is education for life--it focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind.